Past Productions

 Liverpool, 2019

-"A powerful and mesmerising piece" North West End ★★★★★
+“A powerful and mesmerising piece" (North West End) ★★★★★

 "It is Emma Bird who takes the laurels in this production for her simmering portrayal of Paulina.
 From her initial terror in recognising the doctor’s voice to despair as she tries to get her husband on side, Bird is a mesmerising presence on stage.
-In an emotionally draining performance she never allows her character’s tension to relax for a moment" Good News Liverpool.
+In an emotionally draining performance she never allows her character’s tension to relax for a moment" (Good News Liverpool).

-NEW DAWN FADES: A Play about Joy Division and Manchester
+A Play about Joy Division and Manchester

 By Brian Gorman